abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // deltaMap.delta$ is a Replaysubject(1), it only returns the last update deltaMap.delta$.subscribe(delta => {
-  delta.all; // contains a map with both created entries delta.created; // contains a map with only the latest addition (item2) delta.updated; // contains a map with no entries (nothing updated) delta.deleted; // contains a map with no entries (nothing deleted) });
+  delta.all; // contains a map with both created entries delta.added; // contains a map with only the latest addition (item2) delta.modified; // contains a map with no entries (nothing updated) delta.deleted; // contains a map with no entries (nothing deleted) });